 Prerequisite courses: The following courses are required for students without an undergraduate degree in speech-language pathology

 |SPLP 312||Language Acquisition||3|

 |SPLP 434||Diagnostics (required of all students)||3|

 Required courses for the Master of Science Degree in Speech-Language Pathology

-Contact the Department for the recommended course of study.
+Contact the Program Office for the recommended course of study.